mightora/DevOpsExtension-Playwright-for-PowerPlatform/README.md

 | `appName` | Power Platform application name | No | - |
 | `o365Username` | Office 365 username for authentication | No | - |
 | `o365Password` | Office 365 password for authentication | No | - |

+#### Version Management Parameter *(v1.0.15+)*

+The `playwrightVersion` parameter provides flexibility for teams who need to:
+- Test against specific versions or feature branches
+- Pin to stable releases for consistent testing
+- Validate changes before they reach the main branch

+**Examples:**
+- Use feature branch: `playwrightVersion: "feature/new-selectors"`
+- Pin to specific version: `playwrightVersion: "v2.1.0"`
+- Test specific commit: `playwrightVersion: "abc123def456"`

+*Note: The repository URL is fixed to ensure framework consistency and reliability.*

 ## Example Test Scenarios